Kyoshinsha Mohan Sanshitsu

 Honjo-Waseda no Mori Museum

-This museum is jointly established by Honjo City and Waseda University.
-The museum traces the history of Honjo City from the Paleolithic period through archaeological materials.
-In addition to the nationally rare laughing human haniwa (terra-cotta tomb figurine) holding a shield and their complete cast of a small glass ball, visitors can see a variety of valuable materials owned by Waseda University.
+This museum was jointly established by Honjo City and Waseda University.
+The museum holds archaeological materials from the Paleolithic period through which visitors can trace the history of Honjo City.
+In addition to artifacts rarely found in Japan, such as the laughing human haniwa (terra-cotta tomb figurine) holding a shield and a completed cast of a small glass ball, visitors can see a variety of valuable materials owned by Waseda University.

-Fureai no sato Izumi-tei
+Fureai no Sato Izumi-tei

-Fureai no sato Izumi-tei
+Fureai no Sato Izumi-tei

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept